About The Study

 History of the Study

 In 1997, Spherion® launched the Emerging Workforce Study, a research initiative designed to provide a comprehensive portrait of the American workforce and how it was changing, within the context of ongoing social and economic events.
-Through the internationally renowned Harris Poll, Spherion has continued to track and study the changing attitudes of the American workforce and the resulting implications for U.S. employers through subsequent studies conducted in 1999, 2003, 2005, 2007, 2009, 2010, 2012, 2013, 2014 and 2015.
+Over the course of nearly two decades, Spherion has continued to track and study changing attitudes in the American workforce and the resulting implications for U.S. employers through subsequent studies conducted in 1999, 2003, 2005, 2007, 2009, 2010, 2012, 2013, 2014, 2015 and 2016.

-The 2015 Emerging Workforce Study was conducted online within the United States by Harris Poll—on behalf of Spherion—from March 20 to April 13, 2015, among 225 human resource managers.
+The 2016 Emerging Workforce Study was conducted online within the United States by Research Now—on behalf of Spherion—during February and March 2016, among 416 human resource managers.
 Results were weighted as needed to reflect the composition of U.S. companies, based on company revenue.
-An online survey of 2,027 employed adults, ages 18 and older, was also conducted by Harris Poll—on behalf of Spherion—from March 17 to April 7, 2015.
+An online survey of 2,810 employed adults, ages 18 and older, was also conducted by Research Now—on behalf of Spherion—during the same time period.
 Results were weighted as needed for age, sex, race/ethnicity, education, region and household income to represent the target population.
 No estimates of theoretical sampling error can be calculated.
 (A full methodology is available by request.)